Aleangelozi/rectangle-c-program/README.md

 # rectangle-c-program
 This is a simple program in C language.
 It calculates the perimeter and the area of a rectangle.

-#How to run this program
-The most pratical way to test this program is open the project in Code::Blocks.
+#To run this program you can open it in Code::Blocks or in a code editor of your preference.